KaTeX/KaTeX/CONTRIBUTING.md

 ## Building

 KaTeX is built using webpack with configuration `webpack.config.js`.
-Run `yarn run build` to build the project.
+Run `yarn build` to build the project.

 ## Style guide